eqmvii/test-full-stack-recipe-box/README.md

+# Recipe Box

-Each folder is its own horrible hacky npm node directory
+Each folder is its own horrible hacky npm node directory.
+I started with Create React App and then made terrible, horrible, no-good choices implementing my own server.
+Things got bad.

-this is held together with off-brand ductape and prayer never look at the files in this project
+This is held together with off-brand ductape and prayer never look at the files in this project

 never do anything like this

+don't look at this

+why are you here

+please go

 thank you